voltangle/kumitateru-vscode/README.md

 # Kumitateru for VS Code
-An extension for Visual Studio Code wich includes some utils to use kumitateru in the IDE.
+An extension for Visual Studio Code wich includes utils to use kumitateru in the IDE.